Comedian Marc Maron reveals details of how director Lynn Shelton died

 Maron spoke through tears on his podcast on Monday saying Shelton, 54, had died soon after she collapsed in their home early on Friday morning and succumbed to a previously undiagnosed blood disorder.

-Maron said "the last time he saw her alive" was as she was taken from his home by paramedics after falling down in their home and becoming "delirious".
+Maron said "the last time he saw her alive" was as she was taken from his home by paramedics after she fell and became "delirious".

 READ MORE: